 Mixed in with all the in-home spin bike offerings, are a few other brands, and then enter Schwinn and Bowflex bike options.
 Through my research, I learned Schwinn and Bowflex are the same brand (parent brand is Nautilus), just held under their respective brand names.
 Schwinn carries a few different spin bike models, but the inclusion of Bluetooth was important to me, meaning I honed in on the Schwinn IC4 and the Bowflex C6 models.

 The IC4 and the C6 really aren’t that different, except for price.
 Which is why I ultimately chose the IC4.
 It’s the same bike, but at a cheaper price.

 Knowing that the Schwinn IC4 and the Bowflex C6 are essentially the same bike, it was a no brainer to go with the IC4.
-The IC4 is $799 and the C6 is $999, before tax respectively.
+The IC4 is $899 (on some sites, you’ll find it for $799) and the C6 is $999, before tax respectively.

 What I love about the schwinn ic4

 I’m used to riding studio quality spin bikes, so after reading through all the reviews, I was pretty confident the IC4 would offer a similar experience.